 These boneless chicken thighs are crazy popular in our family, especially with the kids.
 It’s one of my wife’s signature chicken recipes.
 She came up with it a long time ago, and has since perfected it.
 So, my wife will be the chef today and I will be the photographer.
-The recipe is simple and very quick to execute, yet it produces a surprisingly flavorful and delicious dish.
+The recipe is simple and very quick to execute, yet it makes a surprisingly flavorful and delicious dish.

-The cooking process only takes about 9-10 minutes per batch.
-You should be able to prepare 2 1/2 pounds of chicken thighs in two batches on a large (12 inch) skillet.
+The cooking process only takes about 9-10 minutes.
+You should be able to fit about 8 or even 10 chicken thighs on a large (12 inch) skillet.
 The seasonings in this boneless chicken thigh recipe are simple yet very flavorful, and make for an amazing thicken thigh marinade.
-If you have the time to marinade – do it!
-It’s generally advisable that chicken thighs are marinated in a fridge for 30 minutes – this will let them get properly infused with salt and flavors.
+If you have the time to marinate – do it!
+It’s generally advisable that chicken thighs are marinated in a fridge for at least 30 minutes – this will let them get properly infused with salt and flavors.

-- 2 lbs chicken thighs (boneless and skinless)
+- 8 chicken thighs (boneless and skinless)